-These fossil corals range in size from small specimens of a few animals that are an inch or two across to large colonies that can be several feet across and weigh over 1000 pounds.
-A photo of a modern colonial coral is shown in the photo at right.
+These fossil corals range in size from small specimens of a few animals that are an inch or two across to large colonies that can be up to several feet across and weigh over 1000 pounds.
+A modern colonial coral is shown in the accompanying photo.

-Today these rounded pieces of fossil coral are known as "Petoskey Stones".
+Today these rounded pieces of fossil coral are known as "Petoskey stones".
 They are commonly found along the shores of Lake Michigan, which is where many people encounter them.
-They are also found in and along streams, in road cuts through glacial deposits, in farmer's fields and in quarries that mine the glacial deposits for sand and gravel.
+They are also found in and along streams, in road cuts through glacial deposits, in farmers' fields, and in quarries that mine the glacial deposits for sand and gravel.
 They are found at many locations along the eastern shore of Lake Michigan and in inland deposits.

 Petoskey Stones - A Rock Hound Favorite!

-A necklace made from three Petoskey Stones and two Charlevoix Stones (These are similar to Petoskey Stones but are Favosites, a different species of coral.
+A necklace made from three Petoskey stones and two Charlevoix stones (These are similar to Petoskey stones but are Favosites, a different species of coral.
 Photo by OnyxRain © iStockphoto.

 Petoskey Stone Souvenirs

-Petoskey Stones are beautiful when polished.
-Polished Petoskey Stones have become one of the most popular souvenirs of northern Michigan.
+Petoskey stones are beautiful when polished.
+Polished Petoskey stones have become one of the most popular souvenirs of northern Michigan.
 They are also cut into cabochons, made into jewelry, and used to produce a variety of ornamental objects from bookends to clock faces to jewelry boxes.

 Other Fossil Corals

-A close-up photograph of a polished Petoskey Stone showing the hexagonal chambers occupied by the coral polyps.
+A close-up photograph of a polished Petoskey stone showing the hexagonal chambers occupied by the coral polyps.
 Public domain photo by Lemonpeeler.

 Polishing Petoskey Stones

-Only the best stones are able to accept a polish - these stones are solid, without pore spaces and without deep pits.
-If your stones do not meet this description then save your time.
+Only the best stones are able to accept a polish - these stones are solid, all coral, and without pore spaces, deep pits, or bedrock encrustations.
+If your stones do not meet this description, then save your time.
 You will probably not be happy with the results.
 Select only the nice solid stones for polishing.

-Petoskey Stones are very soft compared to most other rocks that are polished.
+Petoskey stones are very soft compared to most other rocks that are polished.
 They are composed of calcite which has a hardness of 3 on the Mohs Hardness Scale.

 Petoskey Stones in a Rock Tumbler

-This is the best book for learning about Petoskey Stones and how to polish them.
+This is the best book for learning about Petoskey stones and how to polish them.
 We recently purchased a copy from the University of Michigan Press for only $12.95 and learned a lot from reading it.
 Highly recommended.

 Some Great Resources for Polishing Petoskey Stones

-The Complete Guide to Petoskey Stones, by Bruce Mueller and William Wilde is the most detailed information source about Petoskey Stones that we have found.
+The Complete Guide to Petoskey Stones, by Bruce Mueller and William Wilde, is the most detailed information source about Petoskey stones that we have found.
 It explains how they were formed and scattered across the Michigan landscape.
-It gives detailed information about many locations where you can find Petoskey Stones.
-It explains where it is legal to collect Petoskey Stones and where collecting is forbidden.
-The book gives detailed instructions for polishing Petoskey Stones by hand and by machine.
+It gives detailed information about many locations where you can find Petoskey stones.
+It explains where it is legal to collect Petoskey stones and where collecting is forbidden.
+The book gives detailed instructions for polishing Petoskey stones by hand and by machine.

-How to Polish Petoskey Stones, is an article that Steve Hart, author of Modern Rock Tumbling, has published on his website.
+How to Polish Petoskey Stones is an article that Steve Hart, author of Modern Rock Tumbling, has published on his website.
 Steve decided that the tumbler was great for shaping the stones and smoothing their surface, but for polishing them he uses cerium oxide on a vertical polishing wheel.

 Some history, lore and facts about the "Petoskey Stone" is a State of Michigan fact sheet.
-It describes how Petoskey Stones are formed, where they are found and how to polish them.
+It describes how Petoskey stones are formed, where they are found and how to polish them.